zuozhenggh/learning-library/security-library/database/data-safe/provision-audit-alert-policies/provision-audit-alert-policies.md

 ## **STEP 4**: Enable a custom audit policy on your target database

-There is an audit policy named `APP_USER_NOT_APP_SERVER` in the sample data that is not yet enabled.
+There is an audit policy named `APP_USER_NOT_APP_SERVER` in your database that is not yet enabled.

 1. Click the **Audit Policies** tab.

-2. On the **Review and Provision Audit and Alert Polices** page, click the name of your target database.
+2. On the **Audit and Alert Polices** page, click the name of your target database.

 3. In the **Edit Policies** dialog box, expand **Custom Policies**, select the `APP_USER_NOT_APP_SERVER` unified auditing policy to enable it, and then click **Provision**.